 Mentoring and Networking

--Access to large, administrative databases to answer research questions related to criminal justice and HIV
+• Criminal justice related-access to large administrative databases to answer research questions related to CJ and HIV

 For more information about services or to request a service, please use the red service request button at the top of this website. *Please note: Most of these services do not carry a charge for an initial 1-2 hour consultation.
 Subsequent fees, or percent effort, are determined from the estimated scope of work.